Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/text-replacements.md

 | `when-fail-to-pay`   | First, we do not want to lose money.
 If we fail to pay you, then we'll lose the house and all the money we've invested in it.
 Second, as part of the agreement, we'll put a "mortgage wrap" contract in place to protect us both.
 The property will be returned to you by executing a "deed in lieu of foreclosure."                                                                                                                                                                                                  |
 | `when-close`         | We can close as quickly as you want to.
 If you want to leave quickly, in general, it takes one month to close.
 The standard purchase and sale agreement contract has a 21 day due diligence period where we will have the property inspected and make sure everything is ready for close.
 If we continue with the purchase, that means we schedule a closing and that depends on how quickly the title company can get us booked.
 When would you like to close?                                                       |

-## Definitions and Other Responses
+## Definitions and Other Request Responses

+A collection of text replacement keyboard shortcuts generating responses to commonly asked definitions and other seller requests.

 | Shortcut           | Replacement Text                                                                                                                                                                                                                                                                                                                                         |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |